New Drug Combo Shows Promise in Fight Against High Cholesterol

 “Brook predicts that over the next few years, additional medications and competition will lead to reductions in cost.
 “This will give more patients access to these important medications to prevent heart disease and strokes,” he says.

-Positive findings about pure fish oil
+Positive findings about pure fish oil in fighting high cholesterol